drorlab/GPCR-mining/README.md

 ## Installation

+You can install the python package via pip

     git clone https://github.com/drorlab/GPCR-mining
     cd GPCR-mining
     pip install -e .

+To include the functions in your Python workflow, ipmport the library via

+    import gpcrmining.gpcrdb

+See below for an explanation on how to run the main script from the command line.

 ## GPCRdb sequence numbering

-The [__GPCRdb__](https://gpcrdb.org) provides a comprehensive overview for the sequence of a GPCR, including a convenient numbering scheme, based on Ballesteros-Weinstein numbering.
+The [__GPCRdb__](https://gpcrdb.org) provides a comprehensive overview for the sequence of a GPCR, including definitions of transmembrane helices and generic residue numbering.
 Looking up a large number of residues or including the conversion for a specific receptor into an automated workflow can become tedious.
+Here we provide

 ### Obtain the entire sequence